 When you or a TA create a peer review assignment, you can assign peer reviews manually or you can have Canvas assign them automatically .
 Group assignments can also be assigned peer reviews.

 When a peer review has been assigned, students can view a notification in their Dashboard To Do sidebar or Activity Stream .
 Students will also receive an email notification.

 If the assignment is not an On Paper or No Submission assignment type, students can also view the peer review information in the sidebar of the assignment details page.

 To complete a peer review, students must review the assignment and leave a comment on the submission details page .

 Students cannot view previously submitted comments by any other reviewers, including comments by TAs or other instructors.

 You can also assign a rubric to the assignment.
-If the assignment includes a rubric , students must also complete the rubric to complete the peer review.
+If the assignment includes a rubric , students must only complete the rubric to complete the peer review.
+However, you can choose to ask your students to also leave a comment in the comment sidebar.
 The rubric score is used for an assessment opinion only; you must review the assignment and assign the final grade.

 View Peer Review Grades